 As mentioned previously, some Niueans are very religious.
 God and religion play a huge part in the local culture.
 As such, Sundays are, well, “religiously” observed as the day of rest.
 No tours are running and many restaurants are closed.
 A few exceptions include the Scenic Matavai Resort restaurant and the nearby Wash Away Café in Avatele.
 The gas station also has short opening hours on a Sunday.
 We recommend planning your Sunday around scouting a couple of sea tracks.
 Seriously, there are so many of them!

-Learn more about the food in Niue in our Guide to Niue Food.
+Learn more about the food in Niue in The Guide to Food in Niue.

 The great thing about living in a 1,500-population country is that everybody knows everybody.
 From one village to another, simply naming somebody will score you smiles!
-So if you are ever lost or ever need to contact somebody, chat to a local and they’ll help you get in touch with them.
-It’s probably their cousin or son in law.
+So if you are ever lost or ever need to contact somebody, chat to a local and they’ll help you get in touch with them!

-As a country, Niue is a kid’s paradise.
-Heaps to explore, plenty of short and easy walks, various days from swimming with fish to eating ice cream (don’t worry, mum, Cornettos are soooo cheap in Niue!)
+As a country, Niue is a kid’s paradise: heaps to explore, plenty of short and easy walks, various days from swimming with fish to eating ice cream (don’t worry, mum, Cornettos are soooo cheap in Niue!)
 As long are your kids are confident with walking for about 20-30 minutes they will have a blast clambering over rocks to find the next swimming hole.
 But surprisingly, not many families make their way to Niue which makes it quite a kid-free country!
-That’s a plus for adventurous couples looking for an adult-only style destination!
+That’s a plus for adventurous couples looking for an adults-only style destination!

 See the Guide to the Best Eats & Restaurants in Niue for restaurant recommendations.

 17. In the High Season, Book Early for Everything!